Deferred Revenue Journal Entry: A Step-by-Step Guide

 Revenue backlog, on the other hand, doesn’t appear on your main financial statements like the balance sheet or income statement.
 It’s considered an operational metric, not a formal accounting entry under GAAP.
 While it’s incredibly valuable for internal forecasting and planning, it stays off the official books until you actually invoice the customer and receive payment.

-When to Recognize the Revenue
+Timing is Key: When to Recognize Revenue

 Timing is everything in accounting, and these two metrics are triggered at different moments.
 Your revenue backlog begins the instant a customer signs a contract.
 It represents the total value of that agreement, even if no money has changed hands yet.
 It’s your pipeline of confirmed, future business.